lg114/bagger/README.md

      (Click)   (FastAPI)  (React + Rust)
 ```

+Sessions and events are keyed by `(source, id)` throughout the database, so multiple
+AI tools can coexist in one bagger.db without ID collisions.

 ### Search: CJK-aware FTS5

 - All queries go through SQLite FTS5 with BM25 ranking and `<mark>` snippet highlighting